-Lars Christiansen joined the Department of Sociology and the Metro-Urban Studies Program at Augsburg in 2001.
-Lars’ teaching and scholarship focuses on urban resilience and sustainability, urban planning and public engagement, transportation systems, the philosophical tradition of American Pragmatism, innovative and alternative liberal arts education, social movements, and research methods.
+Lars Christiansen is former Director of Urban Studies and faculty in the Department of Sociology, Urban Studies, and Environmental Studies.
+Lars joined the Department of Sociology and the Metro-Urban Studies Program at Augsburg in 2001, and concluded his work in August, 2021.
+Lars’ teaching and scholarship focuses on urban resilience and sustainability, urban planning and public engagement, transportation systems, social theory, the philosophical tradition of Pragmatism, innovative and alternative liberal arts education, work and organizations, social movements, and research methods.

-In July 2008 Lars and Nancy Fischer taught a (then) new study abroad course called “Sustainable Cities in North America.”
-This course brought students to Portland, Oregon for one week, and Vancouver, British Columbia for two weeks.
-We explored and analyzed these cities, as well as the Twin Cities, on bicycles, on foot, and using transit.
-We met with scholars, policy makers, and community organizers to better understand how these cities are accomplishing progressive planning practices and addressing challenges.
-This course was taught again in 2010, that time incorporating Victoria, BC, and with grant assistance from the Government of Canada.
-In January 2014, this course was taught in Mexico City to address how megacities are positioned in the global striving for sustainability.
-In Spring 2016, Copenhagen, Denmark is the destination.
+Since 2008 Lars and Nancy Fischer have taught study away/abroad courses on the theme of “Sustainable Cities.”
+These courses brought students to Portland, Oregon, Vancouver, BC, Victoria, BC, Mexico City, and Copenhagen.
+[In May 2020 we were scheduled to explore urban sustainability themes in Amsterdam and other Netherlands’ cities, but this was cancelled due to COVID-19.]
+The course explores and analyzed these cities, as well as the Twin Cities, on bicycles, on foot, and using transit.
+We meet with scholars, policy makers, and community organizers to better understand how these cities are accomplishing, or working toward the achievement of, progressive planning practices and addressing climate and equity challenges.
 For a description of the first version of this course, read “Auggies Traverse the Concrete Jungle” at http://www.augsburg.edu/metrourban/.
 Or, read “Studying Sustainability” athttp://www.augsburg.edu/now/2008_2009/april/articles/sustainable_cities/index.html.

 “Legacies of Chicago: Ideas and Action in Place”